 I laid back on the warm sand, eyes closed while running my fingers through the grains and taking in the warmth of the sun on a hazy, cool afternoon.

-Poetry ran through my head.
-Writing ideas flitted through my mind.
-But I just let them slide by, knowing they would come back to visit when I was ready to write again.
+through my mind.
+But I just let them slide by, knowing they would come back to

-I drank coffee in the misty, foggy mornings while seated on the leather couch inside the lodge, reading stories on my Kindle.
+seated on the leather couch inside the lodge, reading stories on my Kindle.

 Warmed by a blazing fire the staff kept stoked all morning, I jotted down notes of the trip and ideas for stories to come.